-- External Radius Server, IP port and shared secret key - Proxy server IP and port
+- External Radius Server, IP port and shared secret key - Proxy server IP and port, for authenticated proxy use username and password

 Template visibility is default settings for templates list on topology.
 Disable state (default) will not show on topology Nodes list with unloaded images.
 In the Nodes list will appear only uploaded images.
 The checkbox "Show unprovisioned templates" will show all available image templates.